LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn1/inside-app-folder.rst

 Each of the files in the ``app`` folder contain the word ``component`` in their name.
 This results from the fundamental idea behind Angular.
-Each *template* for a webpage is constructed from smaller pieces, and these pieces are the *components*.
+Each *template* for a web page is constructed from smaller pieces, and these pieces are the *components*.

 Our next step is to take a closer look at these building blocks within a